tum-pbs/VOLSIM/README.md

 -----------------------------------------------------------------------------------------------------

 ## Metric Comparison
-Once the data sets are available to download, the performance of different metrics (element-wise and CNN-based) on our data can be compared using the metric evaluations in `eval_metrics_shallow_tb.py` and `eval_metrics_trained_tb.py`:
+With the downloaded data sets, the performance of different metrics (element-wise and CNN-based) can be compared using the metric evaluations in `eval_metrics_shallow_tb.py` and `eval_metrics_trained_tb.py`:
 ```
 python src/eval_metrics_shallow_tb.py
 python src/eval_metrics_trained_tb.py